TerjeNorderhaug/ai4ai/README.md

 Wait until the build has completed.

 In MetaMask select `Localhost 8545` as Network.
-Restore password from the seed phrase printed in the log from starting the docker container.
+Restore password from the seed phrase mnemonic printed in the log from starting the docker container.
 Log in using the password.

 From a web browser with MetaMask as plugin, access: